 We have a strong internship program that vets and advertises numerous internships both for credit and sometimes financial support.
 Internships can be used to satisfy major requirements in all of our programs, and an internship is required for all students pursuing the new PPW major.

 With professional development in mind, we host numerous career/placement events, bring nationally and internationally renowned speakers to campus, sponsor writing and production competitions/awards, and hold student conferences at which undergraduates have the opportunity to present their academic work, research and undergraduate teaching opportunities.

 Research and Study Abroad

 We encourage students to take full advantage independent research opportunities, Pitt Global Experiences (study abroad), and field study programs.
 Pitt manages a host of “Panther” programs for Pitt students to travel abroad plus exchanges with foreign universities and credit transfer for non-Pitt programs.
 A number of English department faculty teach in the Panther programs, including Pitt in Edinburgh (Scotland), Pitt in Prague (Czech Republic), Pitt in York (England), and film programs in LA and London.

 "Amy Murray Twyning provides her students with the opportunity to present research in a variety of settings, including literature conferences, undergraduate research poster sessions, and end-of-term showcases.
 In working with her, I have had the opportunity to engage with and benefit from the skills and resources of the Hillman Library, the Digital Scholarship Services staff, and the Office of Undergraduate Research." –Margaret Laird (English Literature and Psychology)

-For more information about our department, or to schedule a visit or tour, please contact the Dietrich School's Manager of Undergraduate Recruitment, Nicole Horvath, at firstname.lastname@example.org.
+For more information about our department, or to schedule a visit or tour, please contact the Dietrich School's recruitment team at email@example.com.